Roblox/roact/docs/api-reference.md

 Binding:getValue() -> value
 ```

-Returns the internal value.
-This isn't typically necessary, but can be helpful when updating a binding relative to its current value.
+Returns the internal value of the binding.
+This is helpful when updating a binding relative to its current value.

+!!! warning
+	Using `getValue` inside a component's `render` method is dangerous!
+Using the unwrapped value directly won't allow Roact to subscribe to a binding's updates.
+To guarantee that a bound value will update, use the binding itself for your prop value.

 #### map
 ```